Candidate Physical Ability Test (CPAT)

 Preparing to Take the CPAT

-During orientation, candidates will receive instruction on the test and the test events, and will have the opportunity to try out the CPAT testing equipment to better understand what will be required.
+During orientation, candidates will receive instruction and coaching on test events and recommended strategies and movements to efficiently complete them.
+Candidates will have the opportunity to try out the CPAT testing equipment to better understand what will be required.

 Participation in one or more orientation sessions is strongly encouraged.
 Candidates who take advantage of orientation consistently have a higher passage rate than those who do not.
 The two orientation sessions are included in the $135.00 testing fee.